mikiyam/nopasanada/_posts/2020-06-25-free-services.md

 ---

-Dipshikha aims to provide free treatment to people with disability.
+Dipshikha aims to provide free services to people with disability.
 For the ILPD project, there are only three people working with 100 children.

 -